HackYourFuture/Node.js/week1/README.md

 ## 5. (Optional) How does the internet work?

-This part is optional, but still recommended to understand the wider context of what we as web developers deal with:
+This part is optional, but still recommended to understand the wider context of what we as web developers deal with, namely `the internet`:

 - YouTube Series: [How The Internet Works](https://www.youtube.com/playlist?list=PLzdnOPI1iJNfMRZm5DDxco3UdsFegvuB7)
 - [How the Internet Works for Developers I](https://www.youtube.com/watch?v=e4S8zfLdLgQ)
 - [How the Internet Works for Developers II](https://www.youtube.com/watch?v=FTAPjr7vgxE)

+## Finished?

+Are you finished with going through the materials?
+High five!
+If you feel ready to get practical, click [here](./MAKEME.md).